james-simon/james-simon.github.io/_posts/2024-04-22-cropland-crystallography.md

 The lines have different degrees of definition, and the gaps between the lines have different sizes in different places.
 The "regions" of lines seem to have a curious fractal pattern: if you look between two neighboring line-regions, you'll find another, smaller set of more closely spaced lines, and so on recursively.
 I find it mysterious and beautiful.
-For fun, you can click on the above image to be taken to that spot in Streetview if you want to explore it for yourself.
+For fun, you can click on the above image to be taken to the corresponding spot in Google Streetview if you want to explore it for yourself.

 <p style="text-align:center;">
 	<img src="{{site.baseurl}}/img/croprows/cropland_with_regions.jpg" width="100%">